csps-efpc/csps-llm/README.md

 # csps-llm
 A base for Government of Canada LLM services like chatbots, RAGs, and batch processors.
-This is the engine behind the CSPS' "Whisper" and "Chuchotte" demo services.
+This is the engine behind the CSPS' "Whisper" and "Chuchote", "Red PJs", "Saul", and "Phiona" demo services.

 **Please Note:** - the contents of this repo have not (yet) been endorsed by an architecture review board or other governance body.
 Any use of artificial intelligence by GoC users needs to comply with the appropriate TBS and departmental policies.